alco-company/mortimer-bellis/WORKLOG.md

 - make calls to time products more resilient
 - fake products if necessary
 - allow task calls to break free of turbo_frame
+- update tasks list on dashboard when done

 ### 7/5/2025